erSubhashThapa/100daysofcode/r1-log.md

        const cap2 = Object.assign({}, person, { number: 99, age: 12 });

    The copy is only one level deep.
-An object nexted inside an object *will be referenced* when you use object assign. ex:
+An object nested inside an object *will be referenced* when you use object assign, even though the main object is *coppied*. ex:

        const wes = {
           name: 'Wes',